TERRACLIMATE

 Data limitations

-- Long-term trends in data are inherited from parent datasets.
-TerraClimate should not be used directly for independent assessments of trends.
+- Long-term trends in data such as temperature and precipitation are inherited from parent datasets.
+TerraClimate should not be used directly for independent assessments of trends relative to these parent datasets.

-- TerraClimate will not capture temporal variability at finer scales than parent datasets and thus is not able to capture variability in orographic precipitation ratios and inversions.
+- TerraClimate will not capture temporal variability at finer scales than their parent datasets and thus is not able to capture temporal variability in orographic precipitation ratios and inversions.

-- The water balance model is very simple and does not account for heterogeneity in vegetation types or their physiological response to changing environmental conditions.
+- The water balance model is simple and uses a static reference landcover – hence does not account for heterogeneity in vegetation types.

 Visualizations